 (Disclaimer: this article is for educational purposes and doesn’t replace individualized medical help, and you should always talk to your doctor before adding or stopping a medication.

 My patients come to me because they want a food and nutrient-based option to support their immune system, balance their gut flora, and get rid of their pain and discomfort.
 They are not being offered the tests that identify dysbiosis, and treatment plans barely touch on the effect of your daily food choices that you have 100% control over.
-If you want to explore how I can help you identify your gut dysbiosis root causes and design a custom food and nutrient healing plan, apply for a complimentary call to map out your fastest path to recovery and thriving.
+If you want to explore how I can help you identify your gut dysbiosis root causes and design a custom food and nutrient healing plan, apply for a strategy session call to map out your fastest path to recovery and thriving.
 Meanwhile, here are 4 things you can start doing today to improve your gut flora health and prevent or reduce your risk of gut dysbiosis:

 - Clean up your diet.
 Remove sugar, commercial foods, trans fats, commercial oils, desserts, and chemicals from your diet.
 The topic of fats is extremely complicated to discuss here, but my general tips is to stick to a moderate amount of fats (about 35% calories) from olives, avocado, omega-3 fatty fish, pasture-fed eggs, nuts and seeds.
 Grass-fed red meats 2 to 3 times a week should be ok.
 Avoid trans fats and foods made with soybean, cottonseed, corn, or vegetable oils at all costs.